Hostelry/BookingFramework/README.md

 # Hostelry: Booking Platform
-A platform built for managing bookings of Inns, Pension Houses, and Hotels.
+A framework built for managing the booking process for Inns, Pension Houses, and Hotels.

 # License
     Copyright (C) 2020  Coding Matters Software Development Services